molpopgen/pecnv/README.md

 * Cridland, J.M., S.J.
 MacDonald, A.D.
 Long, and K.R Thornton (2013) Abundance and Distribution of Transposable Elements in Two _Drosophila_ QTL Mapping Resources  Molecular Biology and Evolution __30__: 2311-2327.
 PMID 23883524 [Manuscript](http://mbe.oxfordjournals.org/content/30/10/2311.full)

+#BAM files

+These programs have been extensively tested on bam files generated using "bwa aln".
+It is not known how they perform on the output of "bwa mem", which has a different output format.
+The distinction between "aln" and "mem" is critical for TE detection, as the latter algorithm reports non-unique read mappings very differently!

+__Please refer to the original papers cited above for our suggestions on how to generate bam file using bwa aln.__

 #A note on version numbers

 1. Release 0.1.0 = the precise version used in Rogers et al. and Cridland et al.